Star Trek Voyager (VOY) Season 5

 Commentary

 There is a lot of tough stuff in this episode.
 Who is to decide which patient is to be treated with priority?
-Who is to decide whether to intervene when a person, real or hzolographic, shows self-destructive tendencies?
-In some way, both problems are related to each other, however, the Doctor had to find a quick solution.
-There is no such thing as blaming him for doing something wrong.
-Janeway and her crew, on the other hand, would have had far more time to try out a cure for the Doctor in the first place, and it is not clear in how far it was simple convenience to erase everything bad inside him.
-Surprisingly, it is Seven, the crew member from who we can generally least expect compassion, who defends the personal rights of the Doctor.
-Maybe this is partially because she didn't witness his madness 18 months ago, but she definitely shows a Borg-unlike sense for individual rights.
+Who is to decide whether to intervene when a person, real or holographic, shows self-destructive tendencies?
+In some way, these two issues are related to each other.
+Yet, the Doctor had to find a quick solution when both Jetal and Kim were in a critical condition.
+There is no such thing as blaming him for doing anything wrong.
+After all, he managed to save one patient against the odds.
+Janeway and her crew, on the other hand, would have had a lot more time to try out a cure for the Doctor's condition, and it is not clear in how far it was simple convenience to erase everything bad inside him.

 Annotations